 Protecting Institutions Against Advanced Threats While Optimizing Cost and Efficiency

 The financial services sector is a high-value target for cyberattacks and highly regulated by jurisdictions around the world.
-Facing constant intrusion attempts and other attacks, financial services organizations often find it difficult to move from a reactive cybersecurity stance to a proactive one.
+Facing constant intrusion attempts and other attacks, IT solutions for financial services often find it difficult to move from a reactive cybersecurity stance to a proactive one.
 Achieving this goal is complicated by a continually expanding attack surface brought about by new technologies launched through digital innovation initiatives.
-Adding to this complexity is the need for compliance with a growing number of regulations regarding the use of financial and personal data.
+Adding to this complexity is the need for compliance with a growing number of government regulations regarding the use of financial and personal data.

 Protecting extremely sensitive data is a top priority, for both business and compliance reasons.
-But security cannot come at the expense of network performance, as consumers and businesses increasingly demand real-time access to every offering, from online and mobile banking to high-frequency trading.
+But better security cannot come at the expense of network performance, as consumers and businesses increasingly demand real-time access to every offering, from online and mobile banking to high-frequency trading.
 At the same time, institutions must control costs and optimize operational efficiency to remain competitive in an industry with many players.

 Cybersecurity for Electronic Trading Infrastructures